Internal medicine

 • Generalized rash (possible secondary syphilis)

-• Have a new partner
+• Started a new relationship

 • Partner was diagnosed with an STI

-• Had risky sexual behavior
+• Had high-risk sexual activity

-• Planning pregnancy (pre-pregnancy screening)
+• Planning a pregnancy (pre-pregnancy screening)

-Types of Tests and Costs
+Types of Tests and Fees

-Test Estimated Cost (30% co-payment)
+Test Estimated Fee (30% Co-pay)

-Chlamydia/Gonorrhea (urine/swab) Approx. ¥3,000-¥5,000
+Chlamydia/Gonorrhea (urine/swab) Approx. 3,000-5,000 yen

-Herpes IgM/IgG Approx. ¥1,500
+Herpes IgM/IgG Approx. 1,500 yen

 Initial consultation fee/prescription fee Additional

-• Chlamydia/Gonorrhea (throat, genital, rectal)
+• Chlamydia/Gonorrhea (throat, genitals, rectum)

 • Syphilis, HIV, Hepatitis B/C